InternationalTradeAdministration/taxonomy_parser/README.md

 my_parser.concept_groups
 ```

-Each of these methods will return an array of hashes that contain at least the following symbolized keys:
+Each of these methods will return an array of hashes that contain the following symbolized keys:

 * label
 * leaf_node
 * subject
 * subClassOf
+* annotations
 * datatype_properties
 * object_properties